-Its durability depends on the thickness of the stone, as the thickness is greater than the durability of the stone.
+Its durability depends on the thickness of the stone, as the thickness is greater than the durability is greater of the stone.

-The wooden casing comes on a horizontal board, shingle or panel.
+The wooden cladding comes on a horizontal board, shingle or panel.

-It is a good natural insulator and is an environmentally friendly cladding.
+It is a good natural insulator and environmentally friendly cladding.

 Brick cladding reduces the interiors and exteriors of the building with a very rustic feel.

-It is a porous material that will absorb water in the rain but eventually dry out.
+It is a porous material that absorbs the water in the rain.

-Special attention should be paid to sealing the joints to prevent rainwater from entering the interiors.
+Special attention needed to sealing the joints to prevent rainwater from entering the interiors.

 This particular type of cladding is made by compressing sand, cement and cellular fibres into sheets.

 Although it looks like wood, it is lighter and easier to use than wood, also requires less maintenance.

 In western countries, vinyl cladding is more popular for closing the exterior of a building.